18F/identity-design-system/docs/_research/findings/4-docauth-part-2.md

 ## Background

-In July 2019, users were asked to go to https://sp-rails.int.identitysandbox.gov/?ial=2 and create an IAL2 login.gov account.
+In July 2019, users were asked to go to [the sandbox server](https://sp-rails.int.identitysandbox.gov/?ial=2) and create an IAL2 login.gov account.
 This included the create an account process and the identity verification process.

 ## Observations